Blendify/blender-manual/blender_docs/manual/interface/grease_pencil/convert_to_geometry.rst

       simply choose *NURBS* first, and then convert the created curve to a mesh.

 Normalize Weight
-   Will scale weights value so that they fit tightly into the (0.0 to 1.0) range. (enabled by default)
+   Will scale weights value so that they fit tightly into the (0.0 to 1.0) range.

    All this means is that with a pressure tablet, you can directly control the radius and weight of the created curve, which can affect e.g.